Nette Documentation Preview

 -----------------

-Inspired by extension methods from C#.
-They gave the possibility to add new methods to existing classes.
-For example, you could add the `addDateTime()` method to a form to add your own DateTimePicker.
+Inspired by the extension methods from the C# language, they provided the ability to add new methods to existing classes.
+For instance, you could add a `addDateTime()` method to a form, which would introduce a custom DateTimePicker.

 ```php